inca/nanotemplates/README.md

 # Nanotemplates

-Minimalistic template engine for composing HTML pages in a DRY fashion.
+Minimalistic template engine for composing DRY HTML pages.

-Key features:
+## Key features

-  * **safety** — runtime is done via Angular expressions engine (which is considered safe),
+  * **Safety** — runtime is done via Angular expressions engine (which is considered safe),

-  * **intuitive** — extremely simple, yet enormously powerful
+  * **Intuitive** — extremely simple, yet enormously powerful

   * **IDE-friendly** — templates are based on custom HTML tags, so you don't have to install code highlighters

+  * **Performance** — once compiled the templates can be cached to provide light-speed rendering

 Nanotemplates are best suited for HTML rendering, but you can use them to render virtually any text.